KevinMiller77/TheSunderedAge/README.md

 The Sundered Age is a fantasy Magic: The Gathering set created by Kevin Miller and ChatGPT.
 The card arts will all be done by DALL-E.

-This set contains between ~420 cards
+This set contains exactly 450 cards

 ** These cards are not balanced in terms of ability **